International Gay Rodeo Association: Royalty Team

-Like all traditional rodeos, IGRA rodeos also sponsor an annual royalty competition to determine the twelve individuals who will comprise the IGRA Royalty Team.
-Each fall the various associations send either their state winners or their first runners-up to compete for the Mr. (male that presents as male), Ms. (female that presents as female), Miss (male that presents as female), and MsTer (female that presents as male) International Gay Rodeo Association sashes.
+Like all traditional rodeos, IGRA rodeos also sponsor an annual royalty competition to determine the individuals who will comprise the IGRA Royalty Team.
+To qualify, contestants need to be the current titleholders or first runners-up of a Member Association.
+The five categories of royalty are Mr. (male that presents as male), Ms. (female that presents as female), Miss (male that presents as female), MsTer (female that presents as male), and Mx. (non-binary, non-gender conforming, or gender queer).
+Each category can award a Black Sash (title winner), Red Sash (1st runner-up), and White Sash (2nd runner-up) to be included in the team.

+The MsTer title was created at the 2005 IGRA Convention but was not awarded until 2009.
+The Mx. title was created at the 2023 IGRA Convention and awarded the first Mx.
+IGRA in 2024, the first year the title was available.

 A change to royalty competition rules in 2015 requires a contestant to compete in four of five categories.
 The five areas of competition are: